liang7878/liang7878.github.io/source/_posts/etc/cpp_conf_high_freq_trading.md

 ---
-title: >-
-  CppCon 2017: When a Microsecond Is an Eternity: High Performance Trading Systems in C++
+title: "CppCon 2017: When a Microsecond Is an Eternity: High Performance Trading Systems in C++"
 tags:
   - CppCon
   - C++